SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 "What's next?"

 "It's a bit more exciting."
-Starlight lead them to Twilight's bedroom.
+Starlight lead them to the next bedroom.

 The two enter and Sunset said.
-"This is so organized and is screaming Twilight.
+"This is so organized, it's screaming Twilight.
 It's her bedroom, right?"

 "Yes, it is.
 You want to take a picture for her mirror too?
 It's actually her camera, I was bringing it to return it."